MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 - using Q# only
 - using Q# along with the Azure Quantum Python library or a .NET language, such as C#
-- using Qiskit along with Azure Quantum Python library
+- using Qiskit along with the Azure Quantum Python library

 You can run these programs:

 - from the command-line interface
 - from a locally-hosted Jupyter Notebook
-- from a Jupyter Notebook in the Azure portal
+- from a Jupyter Notebook in the Azure portal.
+For more information, see [Create an Azure Quantum workspace](xref:microsoft.quantum.get-started.notebooks).
-- from the Azure Quantum Copilot
+- from the Azure Quantum Copilot.
+For more information, see [Get started with Azure Quantum](xref:microsoft.quantum.get-started.azure-quantum).

 To understand these processes and their differences better, let's consider a Q# program and compare the ways it can be run.